Maureen Emerson

 60 people, the maximum permitted in this library, enjoyed Maureen's illustrated talk.
 Questions were taken at the end of the evening and copies of Escape to Provence, signed by the author, were available for purchase.

-Maureen at Haywards Heath Library July 17th 2009
+Maureen delivering one of her excellent talks at Haywards Heath Library

 £10.99 (plus £2 p&p in U.K.)